muskan70/HLDSolutions/TextStorage.md

 ## Text Storage System Design
+Note: Here in this design lot of points are discussed similar to url shortner

 ### Functional Requirements
 1. User should be able to store a huge text into system.